contentful/apps/apps/slack/README.md

   - Store Client ID and Client Secret (Basic Information -> App Credentials) in `lambda/config/serverless.dev.yml` (`oauthCredentials` -> `client_id` / `client_secret`)
   - Store Signing Secret (Basic Information -> App Credentials) in `lambda/config/serverless.dev.yml` (`slackSigningSecret` -> `signing_secret`)
 - Add the ngrok URL to in the `lambda/config/serverless.dev.yml` (`customDomain` -> `domainName`).
 Remove the `https://` from the URL.
 Add a trailing `/dev` to the URL (e.g.: `domainName: be25-95-91-246-99.ngrok.io/dev`)
-- Start a docker container with a local DynamoDB instance using `make go` from within the lamda directory
+- Ensure docker is running on your local device.
+Start a docker container with a local DynamoDB instance using `make go` from within the lamda directory.

 ### Frontend